Art therapy student drawing on paper.

 • Community centers and organizations for people of all ages

-• Allied health roles, including occupational therapy and applied behavior analysis
+• Allied health roles, including aides for physical therapy, occupational therapy and applied behavior analysis

 • Recreational or tourism venues as activities directors